 “I’ve never seen it.
 Never.”

-Given the nature of Lanny Wiles’ employment with an American non-profit with an interest in adopting Russian babies, we asked Susie Wiles if any Russian money ever had made its way to either of them.
+Given the nature of Lanny Wiles’ employment with an American non-profit with an interest in adopting Russian babies, FP asked Susie Wiles if any Russian money ever had made its way to either of them.

 Susie Wiles was emphatic in her answer, indignant at the question.